linlyu97/Data-Acquisition-IoT/README.md

 The heat dissipation with fan uses 6s to cool down temperature and 15s without fan to cool down using room temperature.
 So there is a 60% effectiveness improvement when using the fan to reduce the temperature.
 Similarly, there is a 43% of  improvement to expel unsafe gas using the ventilation fan.
 Both precision and recall are mostly 100% to show the health condition of the temperature sensor.
 </ul>

+<h2 id="problems-encountered">Conclusion</h2>
+<p> Our final project establishes IOT mode and automatic mode respectively.
+In IOT mode, users can independently control appliances, such as LED and fans, through OpenChirp.
+In automatic mode, the system can through the preset python program, through the DHT11 Temperature & humidity sensor module and gas smoke sensor module to real-time monitor the indoor temperature, humidity and combustible gas concentration; Raspberry Pi processes the collected data and makes corresponding instructions through buzzer alarm sensor module, LED, etc. What's more, the accuracy of collected data is checked by the precision and recall of real-time calculation.</p>

 <h2 id="problems-encountered">Reference</h2>
 <p> [1] ASHRAE, Thermal Environmental Conditions for Human Occupancy, American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASRHAE Standard 55-1992), Atlanta, 1992.</p>